adamlui/js-utils/scss-to-css/README.md

 ### `compile(inputPath[, options])`

-This function compiles SCSS found in the `inputPath` provided into CSS data.
+Compiles SCSS found in the `inputPath` provided into CSS data.

 If a **file path** is passed, the file's code is compiled to CSS, then an object containing `srcPath` + `code` + `error` is returned: